 Our point is that with increased competition in the retail apartment space, you need to think of the amenities that will put your development on top of the would-be renters’ list.
 Finding new renters is hard, and prospective tenants are going to consult rent reports like this from ABODO before locking in a new place, but they also want to know what the complex can do for them.
 Not to mention the impact it has on resident retention rates and overall community satisfaction.

-7 Best Luxury Amenities for High-End Residential Apartment Buildings
+7 Best Luxury Amenities for Residential Apartment Communities

 1. Dog Run or Park